Michigan Public: WFUM

 Until 2009, WFUM was the sister station of PBS affiliate WFUM-TV.
 The stations shared tower space, even after Central Michigan University (CMU) purchased the latter station in January 2010 and changed its callsign to WCMZ-TV later that year.
 CMU sold WCMZ-TV in the FCC spectrum auction in February 2017 and it was shut down in April 2018.

 WVGR

-WVGR (104.1 FM), licensed to the University of Michigan, is the Grand Rapids affiliate of Michigan Radio which began broadcasting on December 7, 1961.
+WVGR (104.1 FM), licensed to the University of Michigan, is the Grand Rapids affiliate of Michigan Public which began broadcasting on December 7, 1961.
 For almost 40 years, WVGR blanketed West Michigan with a powerful 108,000-watt signal from an arm on local NBC affiliate WOOD-TV's tower.
 However, when WOOD-TV needed WVGR's old space for an HD transmitter, WVGR was forced to cut its power to 20,000 watts from space on CBS affiliate WWMT's tower.
 It moved to its own tower near Wayland in 2006 and boosted its power to 96,000 watts, largely restoring its original coverage area.
-It is the only station in the network that directly competes with another NPR member station, namely Grand Valley State University's WGVU-FM.
+Until WLNZ joined the network, WVGR was the only station that directly competed with another NPR member, in this case WGVU-FM and WBLV.